zakhar-gulchak/zakhar-gulchak/README.md

 [![Stack Exchange reputation](https://img.shields.io/stackexchange/stackoverflow/r/3659811?color=rgb%28244%2C%20130%2C%2037%29&label=StackOverflow&style=flat)](https://stackoverflow.com/users/3659811/zakhar-gulchak)

 FullStack developer.
 33 y.o.
 Board-addicted.
 Love snowboarding, surfing, wakeboarding.
 Have joy commuting with my longboard over the city.
-Play vynils at home parties with friends.
+Play vinyls at home parties with friends.
 Practice yoga over 10 years (physically, and mentally).

 Work with JavaScript, TypeScript, NodeJS.
 Have experience in backend (PHP, NodeJS) and mobile (C#, React Native) development.
 But last years most time have dedicated to UI development and frontend technologies, as it seems to be more interesting for me.